BubbleSquish/Bible-Fun/README.md

 This file serves as the index for the entire **Bible-Fun** project.
 📂 It contains **descriptions, warnings, and summaries** of all included `.md` files.

-Copyrights:
+## Copyright & Acknowledgments

-BubbleSquish & ChatGPT
+© BubbleSquish & ChatGPT Contributors
----
+`s8.pdf` © A.J.
+Meyer, II — original author of the source document.
-s8.pdf: A.J.
-Meyer, II (Had no part in the creation of this project.)
+(Referenced for context only; not involved in the development of this project.)
----